panelalpha/PanelAlpha-Translations/README.md

 Welcome to the PanelAlpha Translations repository!
 This repository contains translation files for PanelAlpha in multiple languages.
 Each language has its own directory with translation files organized by category.

 > [!NOTE]
-> This repository was created with the help of automated tools, specifically DeepL.
-As a result, some translations may contain inaccuracies.
+> This repository was created with the assistance of AI-powered translation tools.
+As a result, some translations may contain inaccuracies or require refinement.

 > [!NOTE]
 > We encourage you to contribute improvements or corrections to ensure the best quality.